JuliaS92/PerseusR-SpatialDistance/README.md

  - Generate a random matrix with the default parameters
  - Launch External > Matrix=>R
  - Browse for FitlerTopDistances.R
- - provide ‘–id Name’ as additional argument
+ - provide ‘–-id Name’ as additional argument